 From the surveys I've conducted on RSG, drivers can make around $16-18 an hour before expenses.
 This includes tips (and yes, passengers should tip :)).

-I wouldn't necessarily encourage people to drive for Uber/Lyft full time, as it puts a lot of miles and wear/tear on your car, but for part-time or a side hustle, I think it's a great gig.
+I wouldn't necessarily encourage people to become an Uber driving partner/Lyft full time, as it puts a lot of miles and wear/tear on your car, but for part-time or a side hustle, I think it's a great gig.